Updated

 Below, our California personal injury attorneys address frequently asked questions about joint and several liability cases and how it may affect your case:

-- 1. What is joint and several liability?
+- 1. What is “joint and several” liability?

 - 3. When are parties not jointly and severally liable?

-1. What is joint and several liability?
+1. What is “joint and several” liability?

-This legal doctrine has been around a very long time.
-It is intended to protect injured parties from being unable to collect compensation after they are injured and puts the responsibility of determining the percentage of fault on the parties who injured you.
-This helps to guarantee that even if the main party at fault does not have the financial resources to compensate you, that you can pursue the other wrongful party for your damages.
+This legal doctrine is intended to protect you from being unable to collect compensation after you are injured.
+It puts the responsibility of determining the percentage of fault on the parties who injured you.

 When you sue multiple people (“joint tortfeasors”) for your injuries, it is not necessary that they caused your harm in the exact same way.
 What matters is that the combined conduct of the multiple people creates a single, indivisible harm.

-California has adopted a modified version of the old common law version of joint and several liability.
-California law states that multiple parties may be jointly responsible for the entire amount of your economic damages, but are only severally (separately) responsible for your non-economic damages in proportion to their percentage of fault.
+California law states that multiple parties may be jointly responsible for the entire amount of your economic damages.
+However, multiple parties are only severally (separately) responsible for your non-economic damages in proportion to their percentage of fault.2

-- Medical bills for the plaintiff’s injury,
+- Medical bills for your injury,

 - Future medical expenses,